jonatas/ideia.me/_posts/2024-07-04-my-first-contribution-to-rubygems.md

 ## Next steps

-The POC is complete and my next step is migrate all the important pieces as a production-ready code.
-But as a production code, we need to keep the code clean and make it step by step.
+The PoC is complete, and my next step is to migrate all the important pieces as production-ready code.
+But as production code, we need to keep it clean and make it step by step.

 1. Introduce the migration to build the tables and the continuous aggregates.
-2. Introduce a new [FastlyLogProcessor][processor] that uses the parser already implemented
+2. Introduce a new [FastlyLogProcessor][processor] that uses the already-implemented parser.
-3. Add a call to start populating downloads from [SQS][sqs_worker] the logs when a new log is available.
+3. Schedule a Job that uses the processor to get new files from the [SQS][sqs_worker] the logs when a new log is available.
 4. Create a refresh policy to keep the materialized views up-to-date.
 5. Create a maintenance task to migrate all previous logs available.
-6. Create a dashboard to track the downloads and offer more insights to gem creators and users
+6. Create a dashboard to track the downloads and offer more insights to gem creators and users.

 I hope you enjoyed this journey and I'm going to be implementing the next steps.

-Keep an eye on the [open issue][issue] to check the new updates.
+Keep an eye on the [open issue][issue] to check for new updates.

 If you want to know more about TimescaleDB, check out the [timescaledb gem][ts-gem] and the [timescaledb extension][tsdb_extension].

 ## Thanks RubyGems team

+I just want to say thanks to the RubyGems team for the opportunity, especially [@simi][simi] and [@colby-swandale][colby] for their support and guidance in helping me merge this contribution.

+I’m looking forward to the next steps, and I’m excited to keep contributing to the RubyGems project.

-I just want to say thanks to the RubyGems team for the opportunity and especially the support and guidance from [@simi][simi] and [@colby-swandale][colby] to help me to get this contribution merged.
+I just want to say thanks to the RubyGems team for the opportunity and especially the support and guidance from to help me to get this contribution merged.

 I'm looking forward to the next steps and I'm excited to keep contributing to the